Skip to main content

 I have been reading here since you started.
 It is excellent to know the history of Arbury and where everything was.
 I don't think historic areas are considered to be that important now, simply as election wards which are not in the right areas in Arbury.
 Everybody only talks about being in Central Cambridge or North Cambridge or Greater Cambridge.
 As you mentioned, the wealthier areas, like West Chesterton and Newnham, are more considered in terms of their history.
 I happen to know that when Carlyle Road was included in Arbury Ward for a while, the City Council took great care to distinguish it as part of 'the Chesterton triangle'.
 Nobody has ever taken any trouble with historic Arbury boundaries.
 It is good that somebody takes interest in our history here.
 I enjoy reading but I think for many people Arbury, including the strange King's Hedges, are really just dormitory suburbs or wards of Cambridge.
 Some of the old Arbury community spirit remains and I like that.

 Thanks, Mos.
 Absolutely.
 We wanted to put Arbury's history online and we have had a lot of interest.
 We detail the facts, and readers can take them or leave them as they please.
-We delight in the fact that the Arbury Carnival still takes place, with the parade through the site of the Arbury Meadows and the festivities at Arbury Town Park.
+We delight in the fact that the Arbury Carnival still takes place, with the parade through the Arbury Meadows and the festivities at Arbury Town Park.
 It's always a delight to us to see our wonderful modern community celebrating under the historic Arbury name, which is linked to the oldest known (iron age) community in the area.

 Mrs Sargent asks: